Sidebar

 DialogListColumn

-Returns a DialogListColumn object representing the column in the specified position.
+Returns a DialogListColumn object representing the column in the specified index.

 GetDisplayOrder